What Big Data Means for Your Fleet27 Jun 2018, Posted by Industry Information in

 However, a fleet can also benefit from big data insights, like understanding the causes which lead to an issue (rather than just identifying an issue and resolving it).
 This level of understanding can lead to preventative measures that streamline the efficiency of your fleet in the long run and stop future problems from arising.

 GPS tracking, for example, provides a great amount of data, much more than basic telematics.
 Although GPS tracking can be used by fleet managers to observe the locations of their trucks, it can also provide them with more in-depth insights into their fleet.
-This depth of information helps them identify patterns and behaviours that may be causing bottlenecks and unforeseen problems for the business.
+This depth of information helps them identify patterns and behaviors that may be causing bottlenecks and unforeseen problems for the business.

 Managers can also use big data analysis to monitor driver behavior.
 You are able to produce scorecards for drivers, meaning you can reward their decisions and take action for those who are underperforming.
 Driver scorecards may also contain patterns of their own (such as bad habits) enabling you to retrain your drivers and incorporate future training sessions for new drivers.